I also have a 40 minute streaming video on lamination techniques

 Some slab rollers are better than others at slowly reducing the opening for the clay.
 If you feel it grabbing you should stop right away or the whole slab will be distorted … which is not always bad news but is annoying if you didn’t want it to happen

-Now you can cut it to size with the spliner and use after resting.
+Now you can cover it with plastic, cut it to size with the spliner and use after resting.

 THANKS to Dean McRaine for generously sharing this process, to Sue Weber & Barbara Zerbe for teaching me and to Erika Sanger and Judith Guberman for sharing their photos of my interpretation of his process.